MakiSaine/olympic-visual-analytics-2024/README.md

 ## Overview

-The visualization includes participation trends, medal distributions, and top-athlete performance.
+The visualization includes participation trends, medal distributions and top athlete performance.
 Together, they illustrate how Norway’s Olympic presence evolved compared to other nations.